trumans/treehouse-react-app-course-manager/README.md

 * react-markdown
 * react-router-dom

-## File Structure

-** Primary Files **
+## Files and Directories

+**Primary Files and Directories**
-\public: static files, such as favicon
+* \public - static files, such as favicon
-\src: primary folder for web application front-end.
+* \src - primary folder for web application front-end.
-\page_design_docs: guidelines for page layout files from initial project download README.md: file autogenerated by npm containing npm commands (not this file)
+* \page_design_docs - guidelines for page layout files from initial project download
+* README.md - file autogenerated by npm containing npm commands (not this file)

 ### src sub-directory
-* App.js:  top-level of application logic, containing routes
+* App.js - top-level of application logic, containing routes
-* config.js: base URL for REST APIs
+* config.js - base URL for REST APIs
-* Context.js: Higher-order component which wraps other components for sharing methods.
+* Context.js - Higher-order component for sharing methods and user authentication.
-* global.css: css for application
+* global.css - css for application
-* index.js: root-level of application
+* index.js - root-level of application

-* Primary page rendering files: CourseDetail, CreateCourse, Header, UpdateCourse, UserSignIn, UserSignUp.
+* __Primary page rendering files__
+  * CourseDetail
+  * CreateCourse
+  * Header
+  * UpdateCourse
+  * UserSignIn
+  * UserSignUp.
+* __Supporting logic__
+  * PrivateRoute
-* Supporting logic: PrivateRoute, UserSignOut
+  * UserSignOut
+* __Error message pages__
+  * Forbidden
+  * NotFound
-* Error message pages: Forbidden, NotFound, UnhandledError
+  * UnhandledError

 ## Comments on code organization

 * Context.js contains the functions which call the REST APIs and return the response.
 * The Courses, CourseDetail, CreateCourse, UpdateCourse components call the relevant function in Context that get, create, update or delete a course(s).
 They check the API response and render the data returned, or based on the status code redirect to the Not Found, Forbidden or Error (unhandled status) pages.
 * The UserSignIn, UserSignUp components call the relavent function in Context to authenticate a signin or create a user.
-Based on the status code the app displays any error messages, or redirects as appropriate if login is successful.
+Based on the status code the app redirects if login is successful, or displays an error messages.
-* The REST API performs the primary error checking on data for creating a user or course, or updating a course.
-Errors messages regarding specific fields are included in the HTTP response along with a 4xx code, which the page displays for the user to resolve.
+* The REST API performs the primary data validation checks for creating a user or course, or updating a course.
+Errors messages regarding specific fields are included in the HTTP response along with a 4xx code.RESE

-# API Routes
+# REST API Service

 **User Authentication**

 Some routes require user authenication which expect the request has an Authorization header of type Basic Auth with the user email and plaintext password.
 (Unencrypted passwords for the seed users can be found in /seed/data.json.)
 Authenication failures return status 401 with a body containing the message "Access Denied" and a warning to the console (ex: "basic auth expected", "user not found").

+## Routes

 **GET /** (root)